-If you have teenagers in your life who will turn 18 before or on 16 March (election day) you can also help them get ready to vote.
-All eligible 16 and 17-year-olds can provisionally enrol now, which means that when they turn 18, they're automatically enrolled to vote.
+If you will turn 18 before or on 16 March (election day) you can also get ready to vote.
+All eligible 16 and 17year-olds can provisionally enrol now, which means that when you turn 18, you'll automatically be enrolled to vote.